Grid-Forming and Spatially Distributed Control Design of Dynamic Virtual Power Plants: Abstract

 \section{Abstract}

-\fontdimen2\font=0.6ex We present a novel grid-forming control design approach for dynamic virtual power plants (DVPP).
-We consider a group of heterogeneous grid-forming distributed energy resources which collectively provide desired dynamic ancillary services, such as fast frequency and voltage control, which no individual device can provide in isolation.
-To achieve that, we employ an adaptive divide-and-conquer strategy that disaggregates the desired control specifications of the aggregate DVPP via adaptive dynamic participation factors to obtain local desired behaviors of each device.
-We then employ local controls to realize these desired behaviors.
-In the process, physical and engineered limits of each device are taken into account.
-We extend the proposed approach to make it also compatible with grid-following device controls, thereby establishing the concept of so-called hybrid DVPPs.
-Further, we generalize the DVPP design to spatially dispersed device locations in power grids with different voltage levels.
-Finally, the DVPP control performance is verified via numerical case studies in the IEEE nine-bus transmission grid with an underlying medium voltage distribution grid.
+We present a novel \textit{grid-forming} control design approach for dynamic virtual power plants (DVPP).
+We consider a group of heterogeneous grid-forming distributed energy resources (DER) which collectively provide desired dynamic ancillary services, such as fast frequency and voltage control.
+To achieve that, we study the nontrivial aggregation of grid-forming DERs to establish the DVPP, and employ an adaptive divide-and-conquer strategy that disaggregates the desired control specifications of the aggregate DVPP via adaptive dynamic participation factors to obtain local desired behaviors of each DER.
+We then design local controllers at the DER level to realize these local desired behaviors.
+In the process, physical and engineered limits of each DER are taken into account.
+We extend the proposed approach to make it also compatible with grid-following DER controls, thereby establishing the concept of so-called hybrid DVPPs.
+Furthermore, we generalize the DVPP design to spatially dispersed DER locations in power grids with different voltage levels {and $R/X$ ratios}.
+Finally, the DVPP control performance is verified via numerical case studies in the IEEE nine-bus transmission grid with an interconnected medium voltage distribution grid.